FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_dedicated_instance.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the WAF dedicated instance.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the WAF dedicated instance resource.
   If omitted, the provider-level region will be used.
-Changing this setting will create a new instance.
+Changing this will create a new WAF dedicated instance resource.

 * `name` - (Required, String) The name of WAF dedicated instance.
 Duplicate names are allowed, we suggest to keeping the name unique.